-The directors consider, both individually and collectively, that they have acted in the way they consider in good faith would promote the success of the group for the benefit of its members as a whole (having regard to the stakeholders and matters set out in s172(1)(a-f) of the Act) in the decisions taken during the year ended 31 July 2022 and in creating the future business plans (the "business plans"):
+The directors consider, both individually and collectively, that they have acted in the way they consider in good faith would promote the success of the group for the benefit of its members as a whole (having regard to the stakeholders and matters set out in s172(1)(a-f) of the Act) in the decisions taken during the year ended 31 July 2023 and in creating the future business plans (the "business plans"):

-- INTO University Partnerships' business plans are designed to have a long-term beneficial impact on the group and to contribute to its success by providing high quality international education to our students and allowing our partners to meet their internationalisation aims. - Our employees are fundamental to the delivery of the business plans, and we aim to be a responsible and attractive employer in our approach to pay and the benefits our employees receive and the opportunities they have to develop their careers.
-During the year our "people promise" including group values was launched to articulate this commitment to both existing employees and potential new employees and our Shine awards were revised to recognise staff who were demonstrating these values. - INTO University Partnerships' business plans rely on developing long term relationships with suppliers and customers, enabling the Group to gain a detailed understanding of their requirements and priorities.
+- INTO University Partnerships' business plans are designed to have a long-term beneficial impact on the group and to contribute to its success by providing high quality international education to our students and allowing our partners to meet their internationalisation aims. - Our employees are fundamental to the delivery of the business plans, and we aim to be a responsible and attractive employer in our approach to pay and the benefits our employees receive, an inclusive and enabling culture within the company and the opportunities they have to develop their careers. - INTO University Partnerships' business plans rely on developing long-term relationships with suppliers and customers, enabling the group to gain a detailed understanding of their requirements and priorities.
 We aim to act responsibly and fairly in how we engage with all stakeholders and a focus on 'partnership' is ingrained in our business operations and processes.
 The COVID-19 pandemic has meant changes to some of our partnership models but due to the relationships INTO have built with our university partners the group have been able to flexibly change the model to respond to the changing requirements of our partners. - INTO University Partnerships considers the impact of the group's operations on the community and the environment.
-All employees can take to up to 2 paid days per year to volunteer at a non-profit organisation of their choice in order to contribute to either their local community or a cause that is important to them. - As directors our intention is to behave responsibly and ensure that management operate the business with high standards of conduct and governance in order to ensure that our shareholders benefit from the delivery of the INTO Group's business plans.
+All employees can take up to 2 paid days per year to volunteer at a non-profit organisation of their choice in order to contribute to either their local community or a cause that is important to them. - As directors our intention is to behave responsibly and ensure that management operate the business with high standards of conduct and governance, and regulatory compliance in order to ensure that our shareholders benefit from the delivery of the INTO group's business plans.